msavoury-carecloud/deepstream.io-website/src/tutorials/guides/what-is-deepstream/readme.md

 deepstream supports [encrypted connections](/tutorials/core/security-overview/) and [multiple authentication strategies](/tutorials/core/auth-http-webhook/) to validate incoming connections.
 It also uses a granular permission language called “[Valve](/tutorials/core/permission-conf-simple/)” that lets you configure exactly which user can manipulate which record, event or rpc with which data.

 ### How far does it scale?
-deepstream nodes are build as small, single threaded processes with asynchronous I/O that scale in clusters, designed to work well in cloud environments.
+deepstream nodes are built as small, single threaded processes with asynchronous I/O that scale in clusters, designed to work well in cloud environments.
 A single node can comfortably stream 160.000-200.000 updates a second.
 Recent benchmarks ran a cluster of six nodes on AWS EC2 t2.medium instances for an hour, delivering four billion messages (at a total AWS cost of 36 cents).

 ### How fast is it?